 In which industries is FMEA typically used?

-Unsurprisingly – given its origins – the FMEA method is typically used in manufacturing and engineering, but it can be used anywhere as no industry type, process or product is ever 100% fail-proof.
-The proven track record of FMEA has also made it popular in industries such as Marketing and Sales
+Unsurprisingly – given its origins – the FMEA method is typically used in manufacturing and engineering, but it can effectively be used anywhere as no industry type, process or product is ever 100% fail-proof.
+In fact, the proven track record of FMEA has also made it popular in fields such as Marketing and Sales.

 There are other methods that can be used to evaluate a process, but FMEA is still a widely used and effective method.
 Other methods include Six Sigma, Lean, and the Deming Cycle.